 When you apply for a mortgage, a lender is required to give you a Good Faith Estimate.
 This is an estimate of the total costs of your potential loan.
 It will include estimates of any closing costs, as well as your APR and monthly payment.
 Remember that this is just an estimate, but it can still help you shop for the right lender.

 Closing costs, especially, can vary dramatically from one lender to the next.
 So you’ll want to compare the Good Faith Estimates to see where a particular lender might save you money.

-We think LendingTree is a great place to get multiple mortgage rate quotes.
 You can also check out one of the lenders below:

 A Note About Mortgage Shopping and Your Credit Score